 Weather in Egypt in March

 Things are starting to warm up a little more, but it’s still not hot, which makes it a nice time to visit Egypt.
-When it’s super hot, you’re going to want to keep yourself shaded from the sun, but in March – it’s alright.
+When it’s super hot, you’ll want to keep yourself shaded from the sun, but in March – it’s alright.
 Most days are warm with a lot of sunshine.
-Cairo sees temperatures in the early 20s, with some rain and a little bit of cloud.
+Cairo sees temperatures in the early 20s, with rain and a little cloud.

 Weather in Egypt in April